Download PDF: House Rules Approved 2017-8-15

 - Approval of the prospective sub lessee by the Applications Committee and the Board of Directors.

-- The Shareholder is limited to a cumulative total of sixty (60) months subleasing throughout the resident’s period of beneficial or share ownership.
+(b) for more than a cumulative total of sixty (60) months throughout the shareholder’s period of legal or beneficial or share ownership; or

 The application procedure for approval of a sub-lease is basically the same as for a sale.
 (See Application Procedures)